 The District is responsible for 34% of the South of Tesla operating costs.
 In July 2006, TANC changed the method used to invoice members for transmission costs.
 TANC began invoicing its members at the monthly TANC Open Access Transmission Tariff (OATT) rate.
 The OATT rate is charged to the member based on their entitlement share of kWs.
-During 2022 and 2021, the District incurred transmission costs of \$14,120 and \$13,947, respectively, relating to these projects, which are included in purchased power expense in the accompanying statements of revenues, expenses and changes in net position.
-At December 31, 2022 and 2021, the District has a receivable from TANC in the amount of \$20,983 and \$20,086, respectively, included in other long-term assets in the accompanying balance sheets.
+During 2023 and 2022, the District incurred transmission costs of \$14,855 and \$14,120, respectively, relating to these projects, which are included in purchased power expense in the accompanying statements of revenues, expenses and changes in net position.
+At December 31, 2023 and 2022, the District has a receivable from TANC in the amount of \$20,790 and \$20,983, respectively, included in other long-term assets in the accompanying statements of net position.
 In 2006, the District began selling excess transmission capabilities from the COTP transmission lines through TANC, as agent of the District.
-The District recognized \$1,060 and \$767 in revenues from transmission sales in the 2022 and 2021, respectively.
+The District recognized \$405 and \$1,060 in revenues from transmission sales in the 2023 and 2022, respectively.